splunk-soar-connectors/vmray/release_notes/unreleased.md

 **Unreleased**
-* Remove deprecated field for submissions
+* Remove the deprecated field for the 'detonate file' and 'detonate url' actions